microsoft/react-native-windows-samples/docs/view-managers.md

 Once you have set up your development environment and project structure, you are ready to write code.

-If you are only planning on adding a native module to your existing React Native Windows app, ie:
+If you are only planning on adding a native module to your existing React Native Windows app, i.e.:

 1. You followed [Getting Started](getting-started.md), where
 1. You ran `npx react-native-windows-init --overwrite` to add Windows to your project, and